The Primitive Units – The Forebearer of Camper vs Wild

 by Pati Egan

-Camper vs Wild is one of the adventure programs offered during summer camp.
-The Camp brochure states: Participants will develop real-life leadership skills through participation in primitive camping activities.
+Camper vs Wild is one of the adventure programs occasionally offered during Summer Camp.
+The 2025 Camp brochure states: Participants will develop real-life leadership skills through participation in primitive camping activities.
 Skill development includes basic backpacking, outdoor cooking, map and compass navigation, fire building, and water purification.
-I wonder how many campers and staff know that almost the same description could have been used in 1969 to describe the Primitive Units of Teondecorum and Couture?
+I wonder how many campers and staff know that almost the same description could have been used in 1969 to describe the Primitive Units of Teondechoren and Couture?

 Both Camper vs Wild and Primitives stressed proper shelter building and responsible outdoor living – now called Leave No Trace.

-Teondecorum had a base shelter that was an old covered wagon.
-There was enough room for the staff to sleep and to keep supplies.
+Teondechoren had a base shelter that was an old covered wagon.
+There was enough room for the staff to sleep in and to keep supplies.
+Jim Klein remembers getting the wagon to Teondechoren on a flat-bed truck.
+Jim rode on the wagon!
+Janet Harper recalls that the covered wagon was hot and stuffy.
+The staff eventually just used the wagon to store supplies.

 Jim Klein’s Amazing Treehouse